 Notes:

 -It's illegal for businesses to discriminate customers (though you can behave in discriminatory/bigoted ways while you're not working, of course, especially against workers, unclear about customer to customer relationships but likely not, unless they consent, though you can definitely produce that kind of content and post it online, it will be shown to people who want to see it and hidden from people who don't want to see it).
 Workers must always (except very specific very serious circumstances) provide service.
 As for social media, both the "original vision" website and "customer-oriented website" must be available.
 "Original vision" website is whatever the creator of the website want to do.
 If the creator of the website don't want to platform certain speech, that speech will not be featured in the "original vision" website.
 Laws allow "original vision" websites to exists for "the artistic expression of the creators of the website".
 However, a separate "customer-oriented" version of the website must also exist, and it must allow all lawful speech in this system (and this system is very pro-free speech), and must be extremely customizable in terms of aesthetics and functionality, as well as content shown/hidden (there must be filters that maximize the "customer gratification" in terms of content shown).
-As for "misgendering laws", for example... a customer can misgender a worker all they want with no repercussions, but a worker must ALWAYS respect the customers' pronoun choices, otherwise the worker will immediately be fired for discrimination (or even "hate speech") and in addition to being fired they may face fines or worse.
+As for "misgendering laws", for example... a customer can misgender a worker all they want, though they may have repercussions from that person when they're back at work... and then that person who originally mistreated that person may potentially mistreat them again, and so on... what I call a "conflict loop", which may discourage people from being disrespectul towards workers in the first place (though some workers may get offended easily?
+I'll explore that...).
+There may be various ways of "conflict loop resolution", which I'll explore eventually.
+On the other hand, a worker must ALWAYS respect the customers' pronoun choices, otherwise the worker may face consequences for discrimination (or even "hate speech") and have various consequences.

 -It may be common for people in this system to have two different "identities", one for work (where one's birth name is usually used), and for one's free time, (where one decides their own name, though they can also keep their birth name if they want).
 E.g. if one is called John Doe in his work time, in his free time he may be called "Aqua Boy" if he wishes so, and workers MUST call him by his "free name".
 So, distinction between "work name" and "free name".
 Of course, the free name can be the same as the work name if one wishes so.